 - Separating the oil from non-oil liquid and particulate matter

 It can take anywhere from 40-90 pounds of drupes to make one gallon of oil.
 A mature tree will produce between 30-100 pounds per season, though the giant ‘Chemlali’ may produce close to a ton per year.

 Recipes and Cooking Ideas

 You’ve planted, harvested, brined, and pressed.
-It’s time to savor!
-We don’t have to tell you that a galaxy of recipes await the olive-laden, but we’ll share just a few to get you started:
+It’s time to savor the fruits of your labor!
+We don’t have to tell you that a galaxy of recipes await the olive-laden, but we’ll share just a few to get you started.

-Start your meal with a classic Greek salad from our sister site, Foodal.
+Begin your meal with a classic Greek salad like this one, from our sister site, Foodal.
 Made with homegrown cucumber, bell pepper, tomato, red onion, basil, oregano, and parsley, this is truly a garden-fresh delight!

 For removing those pits, explore Foodal’s guide to the best cherry and olive pitters.

-If you’re looking for picnic fair or a light meal, try a Sicilian pasta salad with zucchini, green beans, and marinated artichokes.
+If you’re looking for picnic fare or a light meal, try a Sicilian pasta salad with zucchini, green beans, and marinated artichokes.
 You’ll find the recipe for this one on Foodal as well.